magdakura/product-writing/design-challenges/improve-Macys.md

 -   It's no secret that Macy's has struggled to attract and retain millennials.

+_How would we measure success?_
+% of shoppers in the age group 25-40.

 _PSAs:_

 -   Making lots of assumptions based on my personal experience and cursory industry research